January 11, 2018 | Sarah Danks

 In a nutshell, pay-per-click marketing is exactly what it sounds like: you pay when someone clicks your ad.

 As search marketers we may be a bit biased, but paid search is the most dependable online marketing medium.
 It’s instant, unlike SEO or other forms of marketing that need time to “ramp up” in order to start seeing results (which is not to say other forms of marketing aren’t important; they are!).

-In a bit more detail: you set a monthly budget, you choose keywords, write ads, and then send visitors to a specific page about the service(s) written about in your ads.
-In theory, it’s quite simple…
+In theory, pay-per-click seems pretty easy: you set a monthly budget, you choose keywords, write ads, and then send visitors to a specific page about the service(s) written about in your ads.
+Simple, right?

 And it all begins with keywords.